I was eleven years old when I met you.

 Your class provided the lantern in this dark, dismal tunnel.

 In sixth grade, our first year, we did a rotation of extra curricular classes.
 This allowed us to choose the class that we wanted to take for the seventh and eighth grades.
-Each class was a six week period, and then we would switch over to the next.
+Each class was a six week cycle, and then we would switch over to the next class.

 I arrived at your six-week class.
 Entry into either band or choir for the next two years was by invitation-only from you, awarded to us at the end of the six weeks.
 When the time came, you called me into your office alone and proudly extended to me an invitation to join choir.
 I felt so accomplished, and I accepted the invitation.
 I later figured out that you privately invited everyone into either band or choir, leaving nobody out.